hcmlab/discover/docs/docsource/index.rst

 ..
-NovaServer documentation master file, created by
+DISCOVER documentation master file, created by
     sphinx-quickstart on Thu Apr 20 15:40:50 2023.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.